International Committee for the Promotion of Chinese Industrial Cooperatives

 7. Provide consulting services about cooperatives;

-8. Develop and enhance contacts and cooperation with current cooperative organizations;
+8. Develop and enhance contacts and cooperation with current cooperative organizations and cooperative promotion organizations;

 9. Accomplish tasks entrusted by government departments relating to economic growth of the cooperatives in conformity to the purposes of the ICCIC;